 GeneLab is recruiting members for Analysis Working Groups to analyze NASA omics data!

-The project has established five different AWGs – scientific groups of excellence focused on analyzing spaceflight relevant omics data within the GeneLab Data System (GLDS).
+The project has established four AWGs – scientific groups of excellence focused on analyzing spaceflight-relevant omics data within the GeneLab Data System (GLDS).
 Below is a list of the groups and their leads:

-- Mammals (rodents, human cells) – Sylvain Costes
+- Animals (Mammals and Non-mammals) – Sylvain Costes

 - Plants (Arabidopsis, Mizuna) – Matthew Geniza

 - Multi-omics strategies – Afshin Beheshti